camunda/camunda-docs-static/get-started/content/dmn11/model.md

 ---

-In this section you learn how to create your first DMN 1.1 [decision table](/manual/latest/reference/dmn11/decision-table/) with the Camunda Modeler.
-The table will contain the decision logic about the desired dish for a given season.
+In this section you learn how to create your first DMN [decision table](/manual/latest/reference/dmn11/decision-table/) with the Camunda Modeler.
+The table will contain the decision logic about the desired dish for a given season and guest count.

 Now start up the Camunda Modeler.

-# Create a new DMN Table
+# Create a new Decision Table

 Create a new DMN table by clicking *File > New File > DMN Table*.